voidspawner/void.tech/README.md

 Filling the entire space from the **Earth** to **Moon** (which is half the radius of the Sun), the population could reach **5 sextillion people** (5 000 000 000 000 000 000 000). **500 000 000 000 times the current population of the Earth**.

 Filling the entire space from the **Earth** to **Mars** and from the **Earth** to **Venus**, the population could reach **15 octillion people** (15 000 000 000 000 000 000 000 000 000). **1 500 000 000 000 000 000 times the current population of the Earth**.

+## Closed Cycle

+In a few years it is necessary to pass the way of mastering the full cycle of production.
+From mining of minerals and energy, processing and production of chemicals, to production of microelectronics and telecommunication networks.
+What took the whole world **60 years** should be accomplish in a few years.

 ## Spawner